 Just like a screenplay is just a blueprint for a film, Celtx takes you beyond the act of writing.
 For example, if you’re a writer who wants to keep an eye on the budget, Celtx has features to help you structure and plan this.

 It also places emphasis on collaboration, being compatible with iPhones and tablets and offering real time collaboration options, so you never have to be away from your script or the multitude of voices involved in bringing it to the screen.
-With over five million users, Celtx is clearly a positive and strong contender for those considering downloading screenwriting software.
+With over five million users, Celtx is clearly a positive and strong contender for second spot screenwriting software to Final Draft.

 Movie Magic Screenwriter (MMS) lets users format writing into a variety of forms.
 From movies and television, to comic books and novels, this screenwriting software offers a complete selection of formats for its user.
 If you want to dip into prose and write both screenplays and novels, this could be the screenwriting software for you.

 Giving its users the ability to compare drafts, MMS makes it easy to cross reference and track your own work, or that of a meddling co-writer.
 There is also the option to view a script alongside notes.
 These tools show that MMS is a screenwriting software that understands the needs of its users.

 Fade In has several key strengths as a good scriptwriting software.
 One rests in its availability on Mac, Windows, Linux, iPhone/Android, and iPad.
 This accessibility adds to the convenience of this screenwriting software.
 If you find yourself with a few minutes to spare, instead of playing Angry Birds start tapping away at that screenplay.

 Fade In favours simplicity.
 There is an emphasis on no distractions.
 This is best illustrated by its page-only feature which allows all the options and icons to fade, leaving only the dreaded blank page and the task at hand: to fill it with wonderful words.